The Lending and Secured Finance Review: Canada

 iv Basel III

-In 2015, the Basel III liquidity rules started to be phased in as part of Canada's commitment to have the rules progressively phased in by 2019.
-There are two minimum rules for liquidity: the liquidity coverage ratio that has a 30-day horizon, and the net stable funding ratio that has a one-year horizon.
-Both rules are designed to ensure adequate liquidity for banks during periods of stress.
-Canada's banks remain among the best-capitalised in the world in terms of quality and quantity of capital.8
+In 2015, the Basel III liquidity rules started to be phased in as part of Canada's commitment to have the rules progressively phased in by 2023.8 Canada's federal banking regulator, the Office of the Superintendent of Financial Institutions (OSFI), recently launched a consultation process on measures to implement Basel III, with a particular focus on improving risk-weighted asset calculations and the transparency of banks' capital ratios.
+OSFI's consultations on the implementation of Basel III are expected to continue into 2022.
+Canada's banks remain among the best-capitalised in the world in terms of quality and quantity of capital.9

 i Withholding tax

 Under the Income Tax Act (Canada) (the Tax Act), interest paid by a Canadian resident debtor to an arm's-length non-resident creditor will not generally be subject to the Canadian withholding tax, provided that the interest is not participating (e.g., contingent or dependent on the use of or production from property in Canada; computed with reference to revenue, profit, cash flow, commodity price or similar criteria; or by reference to dividends paid).
 Where interest is subject to withholding tax under the provisions of the Tax Act (either because it is paid to a non-arm's-length creditor or is participating), the terms of an applicable bilateral tax treaty may apply to reduce the rate of withholding tax from the Canadian domestic rate of 25 per cent.
 Under the provisions of the Canada–US Income Tax Treaty, the rate is reduced to 15 per cent if the interest is participating, or otherwise to zero per cent.
 Most other treaties reduce the rate of withholding tax on interest to 10 per cent.